vishalkakadiya/react-redux-action-creator-thunks/README.md

 ## React + Redux Advance

 ### This project contains:
-- Dispatching functions should always be pure, not side-effects and no async code.
+- Reducers should always be pure, not side-effects and no async code.
 - Maintaining the side-effect and async code with the Action Creators.

 ### To run the App: